nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/building.rst

       python buildprog.py -c both -b debug -d both -p

-   This command builds the headset and the gateway applications with the ``debug`` application version and programs the application core.
+   This command builds the headset and the gateway applications with ``debug`` version of both the application core binary and the network core binary - and programs each to its respective core.
-   Given the ``-c both`` parameter, it also takes the precompiled Bluetooth Low Energy Controller binary from the :file:`nrf/lib/bin/bt_ll_acs_nrf53/bin` directory and programs it to the network core of both the gateway and the headset.

    .. note::
       If the programming command fails because of :ref:`readback_protection_error`, run :file:`buildprog.py` with the ``--recover_on_fail`` or ``-f`` parameter to recover and re-program automatically when programming fails.